foundry-rs/starknet-foundry/design_documents/state_forking/state_forking.md

 5. Implement multifork, fetching utilizing multiple workers + controlling cheatcodes

 #### `setup_fork` Cheatcode
 `setup_fork` cheatcode allows to create fork inside a test.
 In the first version, it will be possible to create one fork per test.
+To simplify keeps vars like fork_url in separate place, is possible to use envs instead of using url.

 ```cairo
 #[derive(Drop)]